 Start with the ArchivesSpace Guidance

 The easiest way to get started is to read the guidance offered directly by ArchivesSpace and available here.
 The additional information in this article supplements and expands on the content on that page.
+An additional article to review is how to Create or Manage your Atlassian account for ArchivesSpace.
+If you are an ArchivesSpace member, this is the same account you use to log into the ArchivesSpace Help Center.

 How to Document Your Request